 When it comes to heart attacks, time is muscle.
 And since delaying treatment for more than 60 minutes may cause irreversible damage to the heart muscle, Yale researchers want to figure out why so many of us appear so reluctant to “drop everything to get help”.

-The Yale Heart Study is currently recruiting heart attack survivors, male and female, who are over the age of 35.
-Researchers led by Dr. Alonzo, the study’s principal investigator, have developed an online, self-tailoring survey to examine how people behave during a heart attack.
+Yale Heart Study researchers led by Dr. Alonzo, the study’s principal investigator, developed an online, self-tailoring survey to examine how people behave during a heart attack.